johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

 </TABLE>

 Array serial properties use these printf to format each element in the array.
 The "Curiously Recurring Template" pattern is used to assist in decoding by allowing access to the outermost serial property map.
-Thus, each structure that uses the serialization decoding mechanism, inherits from "struct_decoder" template class, but provides itself as the template type.
+Thus, each structure that uses the serialization macro mechanism, inherits from "struct_decoder" template class, but provides itself as the template type.
 This is useful if the structure inherits from a structure that itself has a serial property map.

 	struct ur_cartesian_info : public struct_decoder<ur_cartesian_info>

 The "Curiously Recurring Template" is useful when you need to access the outer class variables or methods.
-This is used to get the outer serial property map defined in the class, as shown in the struct_decoder base class:
+This is used to get the outer serial property map defined in the class, as shown in the struct_decoder base class:For ou

 	template <class T> struct struct_decoder
 	{
 	. . .

+	T * t = static_cast<T *>(this;
+For the streaming utilities, access to the outer definition of the property map relies on the "Curiously Recurring Template".

 	PropertyMap *props = static_cast<T *>(this)->GetPropertyMap();

 There are a collection of C++ macros that handle the building of the property map that are used by the  "Curiously Recurring Template"  struct_decoder.
 These include:
  - BEGIN_SERIAL_PROP_MAP (X) marks the beginning of the classes' serial property map.
 It creates a msgname class to return ASCII string containing the message  name  (denoted by the preprocessor X).
-It also declares a the beginning of a static method  GetPropertyMap(), which gives a reference pointer to the embedded static table of serialization variables.
+It also declares a the beginning of a static method  GetPropertyMap(), which gives a reference pointer to the embedded static table of serialization variables, as defined below:
+ 	- property type - type of element definition
+ 	- Name -  name of element
+ 	- offset of element in class hierarchy
+ 	- positive size of element either single or array
+ 	- flag to indicate array, where 1 is yes.
+ 	- size of one element in array
+ 	- string representing format of printing element
+ 	- pointer to int containing size of array
+ 	- min version where this element is defined
+ 	- max version where this element is defined

  - PROP_SERIAL_ENTRY (mName, pformat) defines a preprocessor macro that inserts an entry into the serial property map table.
 It expects an existing class member variable name, and uses the mName to save the name, sizeof, and offset of the variable from beginning of the class definition (including any inherited classes definitions).
 Pformat defines a printf like formatting string for use in the print struct_decoder method.
- - PROP_SERIAL_ENTRY_VERSION(mName, pformat,min,max)    defines a preprocessor macro that inserts an entry into the serial property map table, much like   PROP_SERIAL_ENTRY.
+ - PROP_SERIAL_ENTRY_VERSION(mName, pformat, min, max)    defines a preprocessor macro that inserts an entry into the serial property map table, much like   PROP_SERIAL_ENTRY.
 However, this time it also enter a min and max version number in floating point (e.g., 3.4) into the serial property table.
 VMAX and VMIN are macros to indicate the limits of the versioning in either direction.
  - PROP_SERIAL_ENTRY_VARARRAY(mName, mSize, pformat, var) defines a preprocessor macro that inserts an array entry into the serial property map table. mName and pformat are used as int PROP_SERIAL_ENTRY. mSize defines the size of each element in the array, will the var entry defining a pointer to the variable defining the actual size of the array.
 For example, below DHa is the name of the variable, and element size is the sizeof(double), the format is "%lf" for a double, and the pointer to the defining array size is given by &numjoints.

 	PROP_SERIAL_ENTRY_VARARRAY(DHa, sizeof( double ), "%lf", &numjoints)